ANALYSIS-Colombia's first leftist leader Gustavo Petro targets inequality; investors on edge | Law-Order

 His proposals - especially a ban on new oil projects for environmental reasons - have startled some investors, though he has promised to respect current contracts.
 This campaign was Petro's third presidential bid and his victory adds the Andean nation to a list of Latin American countries that have elected leftists in recent years.

-Petro will take office at a time when Colombia is struggling with low credit ratings, a large trade deficit, and national debt which is predicted to end the year at 56.5% of GDP.
-Oil accounts for nearly half of exports and closes to 10% of national income.
+Petro will take office at a time when Colombia is struggling with low credit ratings, a large trade deficit and national debt which is predicted to end the year at 56.5% of GDP.
+Oil accounts for nearly half of exports and close to 10% of national income.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)